lupyuen/pinephone-nuttx/README.md

 TODO

-1. Configure Blender: BLD BkColor and Premultiply
+1. Configure Blender: BLD BkColor and BLD Premultiply

 1. For Layers 0 to 3...